 Can I use an English cucumber instead of Persian cucumbers?

-Can I use a regular blender to make this strawberry soup?
+Can I use a regular blender or food processor to make this strawberry soup?

 Yes, but the consistency of your soup won’t be as smooth.